Samsung/Tizen.CircularUI/doc/guide/CircleStepper.md

 # CircleStepper

 `CircleStepper` allows you to select a value from a range of incremental values specified with `Minimum`, `Maximum`, and `Increment` properties.
 It is an extension of [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
-MarkerColor, MarkerLineWidth, and LabelFormat have been added to the [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
+LabelFormat have been added to the [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
 You can modify the value with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
 To receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject`, property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 ![](data/CircleStepper_property.png)

+**WARNING: The marker is no longer supported from Tizen 4.0 SDK which is applied bezel-less UX in 2019.
+Therefore, the above image is obsolete and marker related API was deprecated.**

 **WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be confined in the `CirclePage` container or [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) with [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
 If you add these controls in any other way,  it may cause an exception or cannot display the controls.**